Education: Pre-K to 12th Grade

 Education (EDUC)

 The Education curriculum was developed to meet the needs of current and prospective students interested in transferring to a four-year institution for the purpose of receiving a PA Public School Teacher’s Certification.
-This degree is designed to transfer to middle grades, secondary education, special education, or other four year certification degree programs.
+This degree is designed to transfer to middle grades, secondary education, or other four-year certification degree programs.
 Among colleges and universities there are variances within the first two years at some schools contingent upon the area of PA Public School Certification pursued.
 Additionally, each of these areas of certification involves different course selections.
-All of these conditions necessitate working closely with a transfer counselor in the Career and Counseling Center to ensure a seamless transfer process to a four-year institution.
+Properly navigating the EDUC Program requires the guidance and expertise of a Transfer Advisor.
+To ensure a smooth transfer process to a four-year institution, you are strongly encouraged to work closely with a Transfer Advisor at the Career and Counseling Center.

 Certificates are short-term educational programs focused on specific work force skills and/or preparation for continued academic study.
 Delaware County Community College offers a Certificate of Competency and a Certificate of Proficiency.